nicholbs/RestfulAPI-database/README.md

 # Installation and setup

+See the manual.pdf located in the folder dokumenter for information on how to install and use the system.
+In the manual there is also specifed what of the endpoint / functionality is implemented

+#Models
-See the manual located in the folder dokument
+All the models (endpoint design, conceptual model, logical model, physical model and testcases ) is located in the folder dokumenter

 # Gruppemedlemmer